-Can’t decide whether to partake in a hardcore gay bike holiday, or an elegant wine country affair?
-This trip offers both, for an unforgettable taste of South America’s wild west.
+Can’t decide whether to partake in a hardcore bike holiday, or an elegant wine country affair?
+Our gay Chile tour offers both, for an unforgettable taste of South America’s wild west.
 We kick off with a visit to vibrant Valparaiso, a couple days in wine country, then visit Atacama Desert – the driest place ON EARTH – with great bike rides and a trek thrown in.
-We’ll also get a taste of Santiago, Chile’s sensational capital and the heart of Chile’s gay scene.
+We’ll also get a taste of Santiago, the country’s sensational capital and the beating heart of Gay Chile.

 Hola!
-Welcome to Chile!
+Welcome to Santiago.
+And thank you for joining our gay Chile adventure!
 Upon arrival at Santiago International Airport you’ll head to our joining point hotel.
 Chile’s capital is a vibrant city full of character with thriving arts and culture, a trendy restaurant scene, and lively nightlife.
 At approximately 2pm, please join us in the hotel lobby for our Group Meeting.
 Tonight, as part of our complimentary Welcome Dinner, we’ll sample pisco – a local brandy – with Master Distiller Rodrigo Bauzá.
 Rodrigo is the grandson of Pisco Bauzá, who founded the distillery in 1925.

 Meet your guide after breakfast – we’re off to Maipo Valley.
 Chile’s second-oldest wine region is among the most traditional, hence its glorious Cabernet Sauvignon (the Carménère is also divine).
 At 8:30am we’ll saddle up on bikes for a gentle cycle through this region, finishing at Casa Silva for lunch and a wine tasting.
 This fifth-generation family-run winery honours the people, traditions, and environment of the Colchagua Valley (each wine must be unanimously approved by a five-member tasting panel).
 To conclude the day we’ll dine at a fantastic regional restaurant.